tbenade/wercker-devcenter/source/articles/steps/guide.md

 ## Environment variables

-The following environment variables are available in the context of a step execution:
+The following is a selection of environment variables available in the context of a step execution:

-Note: environment variables that contain a path to a directory contain the resolved path and ends with the directory name without a slash.

 <table border="0">